 - Transcripts: applicants for unclassified non-certificate MPP/PPM student status will submit an official transcript of studies undertaken at their most recent college or university.
-Students without postsecondary credits will submit their high school or GED transcripts. - Students admitted under this classification may not receive transfer credit and/or an official degree audit upon enrollment. - Should an unclassified non-certificate MPP/PPM student desire to complete the MPP/PPM Certificate program, they must file a Change of Program Request with their advisor and submit official transcripts of all colleges or universities attended.
+Students without postsecondary credits will submit their official high school or GED transcripts.
+The document will include the student's graduation date. - Students admitted under this classification may not receive transfer credit and/or an official degree audit upon enrollment. - Should an unclassified non-certificate MPP/PPM student desire to complete the MPP/PPM Certificate program, they must file a Change of Program Request with their advisor and submit official transcripts of all colleges or universities attended.
 All eligible transfer credits will then be awarded, and an official degree audit generated.